Hawaiian Names with Diacritics

 Additional Water Information

 ʻAhuʻawa can grow in dry, moist and wet conditions, and in standing water to about 8 inches.
+Under optimal wet conditions, ʻahuʻawa can reseed and become weedy if not controlled in a landscape setting.

 Soil must be well drained